Hackbridge Primary School

 Our School Commitment

-At Hackbridge Primary School, all staff and governors are dedicated to working together to provide a safe and inclusive learning environment to ensure that everyone is part of the school community.
+At The Federation of Hackbridge Primary School & Spencer Nursery School, all staff and governors are dedicated to working together to provide a safe and inclusive learning environment to ensure that everyone is part of the school community.
 We are committed to the belief that each child has the right of access to a broad, balanced and relevant curriculum irrespective of gender, race, ethnicity, culture, class, religion, ability or disability.
+At both schools, our core values underpin everything that we do.

 We aim to create a school environment that nurtures diversity through being inclusive of everyone’s differences, where we all feel welcome, valued and supported to succeed whatever our background or identity.
 We celebrate our multi-cultural and multi-racial diversity.

-The staff at Hackbridge Primary School are opposed to racism in any form.
+The staff across the federation are opposed to racism in any form.
 We condemn discrimination against people because of skin colour, other racial difference, cultural background, religion or nationality, because it is wrong, offensive and illegal.
 Every member of the Hackbridge Primary School community should feel their racial identity, language, religion and culture are valued and respected.

-As a primary school, we have chosen not to teach our pupils about sexual relationships, however we do teach all parts of the statutory Relationships Education guidance.
-The staff at Hackbridge Primary School are opposed to all forms of discrimination on the basis of sexuality or gender.
+As a primary school and a nursery school, we have chosen not to teach our pupils about sexual relationships, however we do teach all parts of the statutory Relationships Education guidance.
+The staff across the federation are opposed to all forms of discrimination on the basis of sexuality or gender.
 We actively support members of the LGBTQ+ community and promote the use of language that does not reinforce gender stereotypes.

-Hackbridge Primary School provides education to children with a wide range of learning needs, including neurodevelopmental disorders.
-We have high expectations for all our learners and are committed to providing the support and differentiation that every child needs to reach their full potential.
-The staff at Hackbridge Primary School actively promote and celebrate the achievements of disabled persons, including those with neurodevelopmental disorders, ensuring that everyone, of all different abilities, experiences the school as accessible and welcoming.
+The Federation of Hackbridge Primary School & Spencer Nursery School provides education to children with a wide range of learning needs, including neurodevelopmental disorders.
+We have high expectations for all our learners and are committed to providing the support and adaptations that every child needs to achieve and progress.
+The staff actively promote and celebrate the achievements of disabled persons, including those with neurodevelopmental disorders, ensuring that everyone, of all different abilities, experiences the schools as accessible and welcoming.

 Our Aim

-At Hackbridge Primary School we aim to promote equality and develop positive relationships by tackling any form of discrimination.
-We seek to remove any barriers that may prevent children from participating in all aspects of school life; enabling them to make progress and achieve their full potential.
+The Federation of Hackbridge Primary School & Spencer Nursery School aims to promote equality and develop positive relationships by tackling any form of discrimination.
+We seek to remove any barriers that may prevent children from participating in all aspects of school life; enabling them to achieve and make progress.
 We seek to remove barriers to access and participation that may prevent parents and carers being fully involved in the wider education of their child at school.

 Dealing with racist, homophobic, disablist and other discriminatory incidents